Prostate problems are common, particularly in men aged over 50.

 See your GP if you notice any problems with, or changes to, your usual pattern of urination.

-In severe cases that do not get better with medication, the inner part of the prostate can be surgically removed.
+In severe cases that do not get better with medicine, the inner part of the prostate can be surgically removed.

 Prostatitis is where the prostate gland becomes inflamed (swollen).
 It's sometimes caused by a bacterial infection, although more often no infection can be found and it's not clear why it happened.

 Unlike prostate enlargement or prostate cancer – which usually affect older men – prostatitis can develop in men of all ages.
-However, it's generally more common in men aged between 30 and 50.
+However, it's generally more common in men aged over 50.

 Symptoms of prostatitis can include: